 Catches of 30 fish or more a day are common.

-April – June: Spring fishing at its best.
+Spring fishing experience at its best.
 The spring sun warms the inshore waters which draws the baitfish near shore to spawn and the gamefish follow to feed on them.
 Trolling with planer boards or downriggers with spoons, body-baits, and the occasional bait plug, salmon and trout abound this time of year.

 Lake Trout, Brown Trout, Cohos and Kings all move within a half mile of shore and are caught in large numbers.
 A great trip after the long winter!!!!